Kaneki-x/XChatMessageView/README.md

     public void removeAllMessage();

     /**
-     * refresh the view in ther recycler view
+     * refresh the view in the recycler view
      */
     public void refreshMessage(View view);